FernandoBasso/devnotes/content/Clojure/Lists (Clojure).md

 ---
 ## Intro

-To create a list, add the values inside parenthesis and quote the list with `(quote)` or  `'` as in Lisp or Scheme:
+To create a list, enclose the values in parenthesis and quote the list with `(quote)` or  `'` as in Lisp or Scheme:

 ```clojure
 (def xs '(10 20 30))